avast/rabbitmq-scala-client/README.md

 sender.send(...).runAsync // because it's Task, don't forget to run it ;-)
 ```

+#### Providing converters for producer/consumer

+Both the producer and consumer require type argument when creating from _connection_:
+1. `connection.newConsumer[MyClass]` which requires implicit `DeliveryConverter[MyClass]`
+1. `connection.newProducer[MyClass]` which requires implicit `ProductConverter[MyClass]`

+There are multiple options where to get the _converter_ (it's the same case for `DeliveryConverter` as for `ProductConverter`):
+1. Implement your own implicit _converter_ for the type
+1. Modules [extras-circe](extras-circe/README.md) and [extras-cactus](extras-cactus/README.md) provide support for JSON and GPB conversion.
+1. Use `identity` converter by specifying `Bytes` type argument.
+No further action needed in that case.

 #### Caveats
 1. `null` instead of converter instance
     It may happen you run in this problem: